batmen-lab/BioMANIA/README.md

 - **Feel free to switch to `model_name='gpt-3.5-turbo-0125'` or `gpt-4-0125-preview` in `src/models/model.py` if you want.**

 ### Prepare for Data and Model
-Download the necessary data and models from our [Google Drive link](https://drive.google.com/drive/folders/1vWef2csBMe-PSPqA9pY2IVCY_JT5ac7p?usp=drive_link) or [Baidu Drive link](https://pan.baidu.com/s/1AZgKRfptrUTI3L2YbZwHww?pwd=36fi).
+Download the necessary data and models from our [Google Drive link](https://drive.google.com/drive/folders/1BRoq007udu8QH-lwTwCkaFZfG69amB01?usp=drive_link).
 For those library data, you can download only the one you need.

 We provide a script for downloading models and datas from Google Drive for scanpy as an example.
 This works if you are accessible to google.
 ```bash